I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 - “The number of eligible entries received determines the odds of winning”

 In addition to these boilerplate clauses, it’s a good idea to let people know who the sponsor is.
-And if you are using social media as part of your giveaway, you’ll want to include any language that the platform requires.
+And if you are using social media as part of your giveaway, you’ll want to include any language the platform requires.

 Finally, if your entrants are creating copyrightable content, you should outline who owns the copyright and what you can do with it.
 (Psst…if you want to re-use their giveaway images in your Instagram feed, check out this video about how to do it!)